kavita2103/Kavita-Khandelwal/index.md

 ### Project 3: [ML: Classification Models(R):](https://www.kaggle.com/kavitakhandelwal1234/avocado-comparison-ofall-classification-models-r)
 * Classification is a core technique in the fields of data science and machine learning that is used to predict the categories to which data should belong.
-* For this project, I build models to predict the types of avocado.
-Used Classification models are:
+* For this project, I implemented the following Classification Models to predict the types of avocado using the statistical programming language 'R':
  1. Logistic Regression
  2. Decision Tree
  3. Random Forest